First Steps

 The left sidebar contains your main navigation:

-- Upcoming - Tasks with future due dates
+- Upcoming - 7-day view of tasks with future due dates

 - Projects - All your projects